fnx-io/preconditions/README.md

     PreconditionStatus.failed([Object data])
     // The test failed with an exception or timeout.
     // In such case, you just throw an exception.

-You can supply some detail data about your result with both `PreconditionStatus.satisfied([Object data])` and `PreconditionStatus.unsatisfied([Object data])` methods.
+You can supply some detail data about your result with both `PreconditionStatus.satisfied([Object data])` and `PreconditionStatus.failed([Object data])` methods.

 ## Precondition Repository

 This is where the magic happens.
 Create an instance of PreconditionsRepository:

     var repository = PreconditionsRepository();

 And register your preconditions like this:

+    var id = PreconditionId("important");
-    repository.registerPrecondition("important", myImportantPrecondition);
+    repository.registerPrecondition(id, myImportantPrecondition);

-You have to provide the function itself and it's unique identificator, but you have quite a few options to fine-tune your precondition:
+You have to provide the function itself and it's unique identificator, and you have quite a few options to fine-tune your precondition:

     repository.registerPrecondition(
-       "validSubscription",
+       PreconditionId("validSubscription"),
        isSubscriptionValid,
-       satisfiedCache: Duration(minutes: 10),
+       staySatisfiedCacheDuration: Duration(minutes: 10),
-       notSatisfiedCache: Duration(minutes: 20),
+       stayFailedCacheDuration: Duration(minutes: 20),
        resolveTimeout: Duration(seconds: 5),
-       statusBuilder: (context, status) {
-           if (status.isUnknown) return CircularProgressIndicator();
-           if (status.isNotSatisfied) return Text("Please buy a new phone, because ${status.data}.");
-           return Container();
-       },
+       dependsOn: [
+           oneTime(PreconditionId("installedFromPlayStore")),
+           tight(PreconditionId("verifiedEmail")),
+       ],
     );

-* `satisfiedCache` - specify a Duration for which the successful test won't be repeated
+* `staySatisfiedCacheDuration` - specify a Duration for which the successful test won't be repeated
-* `notSatisfiedCache` - specify a Duration for which the unsuccessful or failed test won't be repeated
+* `stayFailedCacheDuration` - specify a Duration for which the unsuccessful or failed test won't be repeated
 * `resolveTimeout` - specify a timeout for your test function, after which the Precondition resolves as "failed"
-* `statusBuilder` - provide a builder function which converts this precondition into explanatory widget
+* `dependsOn` - specify a list of dependencies, see below

 Registering your test function creates a `Precondition` object, which you can use as a handle to your precondition.